perladvent/perldotcom/content/article/_pub_2003_05_29_treasures.md

 {
+   "title" : "Hidden Treasures of the Perl Core", "tags" : [],
+   "categories" : "Perl Internals",
+   "slug" : "/pub/2003/05/29/treasures",
+   "date" : "2003-05-29T00:00:00-08:00",
+   "thumbnail" : "/images/_pub_2003_05_29_treasures/111-treasures.gif",
-   "authors" : [
+   "draft" : null,
-      "casey-west"
-   ],
    "image" : null,
-   "title" : "Hidden Treasures of the Perl Core", "description" : " The Perl Core comes with a lot of little modules to help you get thejob done.
+   "description" : " The Perl Core comes with a lot of little modules to help you get thejob done.
 Many of these modules are not well-known.
 Even some of the well-known modules have some nice features that are often overlooked.
-In this...", "thumbnail" : "/images/_pub_2003_05_29_treasures/111-treasures.gif", "categories" : "Perl Internals",
+In this...", "authors" : [
-   "date" : "2003-05-29T00:00:00-08:00",
-   "tags" : [],
-   "slug" : "/pub/2003/05/29/treasures",
-   "draft" : null
+      "casey-west"
+   ]
 }